segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/salesforce-marketing-cloud/index.md

 ## Collection Properties

 Segment performs a one-to-one mapping of all publicly available fields from Salesforce Marketing Cloud.
-Below are tables outlining the properties included in the collections listed above.To see the full description of each property, please refer to the Salesforce Marketing Cloud documentation linked in each [collection](#collections) above.
+Below are tables outlining the properties included in the collections listed above.
+To see the full description of each property, refer to the Salesforce Marketing Cloud documentation linked in each [collection](#collections) above.

 ### Campaigns